 Phil Foden's on fire,

-he'll be playing the Germans off the park
+He'll be playing the Germans off the park

 Can't start a fire, can't start a fire without a spark, Phil Fodens on fire, Running Germans off the park pic.twitter.com/v7BOKbXkHb